Log In

 This is where I post, and you can post too!

-Published on August 21, 2007 By Dan Greene In PC Hardware
+Published on August 21, 2007 By

 I am building a new computer.
 I am doing it myself, that is to say without the help of a major corporation in business to build a computer for me and than bill me.
 I have listened to a bunch of sources on what types of components to buy and come to a few conclusions.
 The choices are staggering, and I love that but it can be overwhelming at the same time.